FAQs – Work Comp

 Where will the trial be held?

-If the case is not settled, trial will be held in Honolulu by either LIRAB or its hearings officer.
+If the case is not settled, trial will be held in Honolulu by either LIRAB or its Hearings Officer.
+At present, due to the COVID-19 pandemic, LIRAB’s trials are being held via interactive conference technology (e.g., Microsoft Teams).

 Do I have to attend the trial?

-You and/or your legal representative are required to be at the trial in Honolulu.
+You and/or your legal representative are required to attend trial.

-I need to reschedule a trial.
+I need to reschedule or cancel a trial.
 What do I do?

 Is the trial recorded?